 I am sure you have seen nurses run around the hospital with hosiery or knee high socks on their legs.
 Maybe you have been wondering what is the point of nurses wearing compression socks?
-Well, if you’ve heard about the benefits of compression therapy, you know that it can avoid leg pain, varicose veins or swelling.
+Why do nurses wear compression socks?
+Well, if you’ve heard about the benefits of compression therapy, you know that it can help you avoid leg pain, muscle cramps, varicose veins or swelling.
 People at risk of DVT or suffering from diabetes also regularly wear compression socks.
 But what are the benefits of compression socks for nurses?
+And which are the best compression socks for nurses?
 In this article we are going to explore the massive benefits of compression socks for nurses.

 In recent years compression socks have risen in popularity.
 Athletes, such as runners have been at the forefront of getting compression socks in the mode.
 To be fair, compression garments have evolved a lot in recent years.
-Previously they have been used to improve the circulation of bed ridden patients and the elderly.
+Previously they were used for improving the circulation of bed ridden patients and the elderly.
 Nowadays runners, cyclists, pilots and nurses all use compression socks to prevent circulation related problems.
-The popularity and vast usage of compression socks is the driver behind the popularity of compression socks.
+The overall popularity and many benefits of compression socks is the reason behind their sudden popularity in the nursing community.